apoishi/trybe_exercises/fundamentals/block-06-html-css-forms-flexbox-responsive/day-05-responsive-css-mobile-first/exercises/README.md

 ### Part III

 1 - Add a media query in the CSS file and the necessary rules for the page to look like the image below when it is printed.
 Specifically:
-Elements with id header, navigation and footer should disappear;
+Elements with id header, navigation and footer should disappear.
 The element with id aside should be shown below the main content.

 ![Example](images/image-printer.webp)

 2 - Add a media query in the CSS file and the necessary rules for the page to look like the images below when the screen is resized to smaller widths.
 Specifically: